joshlawrence/2p/README.md

 This repo contains my set list material for 2pianos.

-- README.md - this file
 - allsongs.txt - all songs listed in the [songs](songs/) directory
+- `gen_songbook.sh` - prints all pdf files in [out](out/) to the default printer
-- ~refresh_songlist - bash script to refresh allsongs.txt~
+- `refresh_songlist.sh` - bash script to refresh allsongs.txt
-- genpdf.sh - exports all songs to pdf
-- setlist.txt - a _very_ loose set list for my part of the show
+- setlist.md - a _very_ loose set list for my part of the show
 - [songs](songs/) - all of my songs in text format

+## A note about markdown...

+Markdown requires using the `<br />` tag for line breaks, so it's easier to have the songs in txt format.

 # About 2pianos